8th October 2021

 So what now for jobs?

-Now that the furlough scheme has come to an end, despite many calls for it to continue to protect the jobs of more than one million workers, we need to know what’s coming next to help those who now find themselves out of work.
+Now that the furlough scheme has come to an end, despite many calls for it to continue to protect the jobs of more than one million workers, we need to know what’s coming next to help those who now find themselves out of work and those on hiring an apprentice.

 The answer, according to the government, is to be found in its expansion to the Plan for Jobs.
 According to Chancellor Rishi Sunak, speaking at the Conservative party conference, the government intends spending over £500 million to help: